 Before anyone can use Report Builder or receive a shared report, they need Custom Reporting access:

-What permissions are needed for each data source
+What permissions are needed for each format

 | Data source | Permission required | What it gives access to |